Our impact

 Increased medication adherence

-Our annual survey finds that PAN’s support helps patients take their medications as prescribed, afford their other medical bills and expenses, reduce their family’s stress, and improve their overall quality of life.
+Our annual survey finds that PAN Foundation’s support helps patients take their medications as prescribed, afford their other medical bills and expenses, reduce their family’s stress, and improve their overall quality of life.

 Before receiving copay assistance: